Nails, Screws Or Adhesive? Which Is Best When Fitting Skirting Boards

 Using Adhesive To Adhere The Skirting To The Wall

-If you've got nice straight walls, adhesive is going to be the easiest choice.
+If you've got nice straight walls, fixing skirting boards with adhesive is going to be the easiest choice.
 You'll achieve a clean and professional finish this way.

 Once you've cut the board to size, you need to apply the adhesive to the back.
 We recommend using a zig-zag pattern.

 This ensures that the coverage is even once it's adhered to the wall.
 The trick is to use just enough - too little and it may not stick, too much and it may not sit flush.

 When applying the skirting to the wall, you should press on it firmly (all the way along the length) to ensure full adhesion is achieved.

 Once the adhesive has cured, the skirting should be well and truly stuck to the wall!

 If you're walls are old and are not 100% straight, you may want to use another method alongside the adhesive to make sure the skirting stays in place.
 That brings us onto:

 Using Nails (Or Pins) To Fix The Skirting To The Wall